 Data Subject Rights

-Data subjects have a right to request a restriction of processing their data, a right to be forgotten and a right to object to the Associations processing of their data.
-These rights are notified to the Associations tenants and other customers in the Associations Fair Processing Notice.
+Data Subjects have a right to request a restriction of processing their data, a right to request erasure of their Personal Data, and a right to object to the Association’s processing of their data.
+These rights are notified to the Association’s tenants and other customers in the Association’s Fair Processing Notice.
 Such rights are subject to qualification and are not absolute

 Subject Access Requests

-Data Subjects are permitted to view their data held by the Association upon making a request to do so (a Subject Access Request).
-Upon receipt of a request by a data subject, the Association must respond to the Subject Access Request within one month of the date of receipt of the request.
+Data Subjects are permitted to view their Personal Data held by the Association upon making a request to do so (a Subject Access Request).
+Upon receipt of a request by a Data Subject, the Association must respond to the Subject Access Request within one month from the day after the date of receipt of the request.
 The Association:

 - must provide the data subject with an electronic or hard copy of the personal data requested, unless any exemption to the provision of that data applies in law.

-- where the Association does not hold the personal data sought by the data subject, must confirm that it does not hold any personal data sought to the data subject as soon as practicably possible, and in any event, not later than one month from the date on which the request was made.
+- where the Association does not hold the Personal Data sought by the Data Subject, must confirm that it does not hold any or that Personal Data sought to the Data Subject as soon as practicably possible, and in any event, not later than one month from the day after the date on which the request was made.

-A data subject can exercise their right to be erasure (otherwise known as the right to be forgotten) by submitting a request in writing to the Association seeking that the Association erase the data subjects Personal Data in its entirety.
+A Data Subject can exercise their right to be erasure (otherwise known as the right to be forgotten) by submitting a request in to the Association seeking that the Association erase the Data Subject’s Personal Data in its entirety.

 The Right to Restrict or Object to Processing